-Butler County, Pennsylvania has been selected to host the Can-Am Police-Fire Games in 2024 at a variety of venues throughout the area.
+Butler County, Pennsylvania has been selected to host the Can-Am Police-Fire Games on July 15-21 in 2024 at a variety of venues throughout the area.
 Can-Am Police-Fire Games is a multi-sport, Olympic-style event that gives competitors from Fire and Rescue, Law Enforcement, Emergency Medical Service Providers, Homeland Security, Border Patrol, Corrections Officers and other first responders along with their spouses and children over 18 the opportunity to participate!
 We’re looking forward to providing the athletes with an exceptional experience by showcasing the county’s unique venues and attractions.
 We hope athletes and spectators will make their visit a fun-filled Sportcation!

 Located in Western Pennsylvania, Butler County offers a glimpse of small-town life, yet is close to major cities.
 We are only 25 miles from Pittsburgh, 325 miles from Philadelphia, and 380 miles from New York City.

 Some of the earliest known history begins with first U.S. President George Washington, who passed through the area around the same time the French & Indian War began.
 Butler County has plenty of other interesting history, as well.
 It was founded in 1800 and named for Gen. Richard Butler, a colonial officer in the American Revolution.

 Many of the towns hold rich German history; including Harmony, founded in 1804 by the Harmony Society of German Lutheran Separatists who were seeking religious freedom, and Saxonburg, which still maintains the architectural charm of a quaint German hamlet.
 Saxonburg was co-founded by John Roebling who also invented wire rope and designed the Brooklyn Bridge.